 Start Up Your Start-Up is Hoeg Law’s innovative start-up formation program.
 For a single flat-rate payment, Hoeg Law will consult with you about the enterprise you want to create, draft the documents necessary to get it formed, and work with you to get those documents executed, filed, and placed in the books and records of your brand new company.

 The Start Up Your Start-Up program covers the creation of both Corporations and Limited Liability Companies in Michigan and Delaware.
-If you are looking to create your entity in another state or in another form, Hoeg Law would be more than happy to help, but you will not be eligible for the program.
+Formation of an entity in another state or in another form will involve a different rate.

 $1,000 per entity formed (not inclusive of filing fees imposed by the state, and subject to the “First Five” rule).